Frequently Asked Questions

 Can the scholarship be deferred?

-Subject to the respective university policies, Schulich Leaders may defer the scholarship for a period of up to one year.
+Subject to the respective university policies, Schulich Leaders may defer the scholarship for a period of up to one academic year.

-If students accept an official university admissions offer before finding out if they won the scholarship, will they be ineligible to receive the scholarship at a different university?
+If a student accepts an official university admissions offer before finding out if they won the scholarship, will they be ineligible to receive the scholarship at a different university?

 If you accept an offer to one university and receive the scholarship at another, you should still be able to accept the scholarship offer and attend the university where you received the scholarship.
 However, as each university has their own policies, we suggest you speak to them first before submitting a formal acceptance agreement.